pachicodes/covid-sms-news-code/README.md

 The follwing elements had their real values were stored on a .env file for security reasons, so here is the rescription of each:

--ACCOUNT_SID = 'Your Twilio Account Sid number' -AUTH_TOKEN = 'Your Twilio Auth Token number' -APP_NUMBER = 'Your Twilio Phone number'
+- ACCOUNT_SID = 'Your Twilio Account Sid number'
+- AUTH_TOKEN = 'Your Twilio Auth Token number'
+- APP_NUMBER = 'Your Twilio Phone number'
--MY_NUMBER = 'A phone number for testing'
+- MY_NUMBER = 'A phone number for testing'

 ## Resources